Nell Williams

 Nell Marmalade Baxendale-Williams (born 13 September 1998), known as Nell Williams, is an English actress.
-In 2015 she portrayed a teen version of Cersei Lannister (portrayed by Lena Headey as an adult) in flashback sequences of the opening episode of Season 5 of the HBO series Game of Thrones.
-She has also appeared in The Revolting World of Stanley Brown, Loving Miss Hatto, and Grantchester.
+In 2015, she portrayed a teen version of Cersei Lannister in the opening episode of Season 5 of the HBO series Game of Thrones.
+She has also appeared in the sitcom The Revolting World of Stanley Brown (2012), the television film Loving Miss Hatto (2012), and in an episode of the drama series Grantchester.
 Williams appeared as Vivian Daniels in the 2016 film London Town, which premiered at the Los Angeles Film Festival.
 She also appeared in the 2019 films Blinded by the Light and The Good Liar.

 Biography

-She was born Nell Marmalade Baxendale-Williams 13 September 1998 in Hackney, London, England.
-She is first child of British-American film director David L. Williams and the English actress Helen Baxendale.
-She has two brothers Eric William (born in 2001) and Vincent Elliot Williams (born in 2006).
+She was born Nell Marmalade Baxendale-Williams on 13 September 1998 in Hackney, London, England.
+She is the first child of British-American film director David L. Williams and the English actress Helen Baxendale.
+She has two brothers.